What Are Complementary Angles? A Complete Guide

 1. Adjacent Complementary Angles

-Adjacent complementary angles are two angles that share a common side and a common vertex, the point where the two angles meet.
+Adjacent complementary angles are two angles that always share a common side and a common vertex, the point where the two angles meet.
 These angles sit next to each other and together form a perfect right angle.

 2. Non-Adjacent Complementary Angles